sonydevworld/spresense-nuttx/boards/arm/stm32/stm32ldiscovery/README.txt

     2. Support for NSH built-in applications is *not* enabled.

-    3. By default, this configuration uses the CodeSourcery toolchain for Windows and builds under Cygwin (or probably MSYS).
+    3. By default, this configuration uses the ARM EABI toolchain for Windows and builds under Cygwin (or probably MSYS).
 That can easily be reconfigured, of course.